erebe/wstunnel/README.md

 * Support IPv6
 * **Standalone binaries** (so just cp it where you want) [here](https://github.com/erebe/wstunnel/releases)

-P.S: Please do not pay attention to Main.hs because as I hate to write command line code this file is crappy

 ## Note

 v7.0.0 is a complete rewrite of wstunnel in Rust and is not compatible with previous version.